315th Air Division

 The 315th Air Division is an inactive United States Air Force formation.
-Originally designated the 315th Bombardment Wing, it was activated in July 1944 at Peterson Field, Colorado as a command and control organization for four very heavy B-29 Superfortress bombardment groups.
+Originally designated the 315th Bombardment Wing, it was activated in July 1944 at Peterson Field, Colorado as a command organization for four very heavy Boeing B-29 Superfortress bombardment groups.
 It supervised the 16th, 331st, 501st and 502nd Bombardment Groups in the Mariana Islands during the last stages of the Second World War.
-Its last assignment was with Pacific Air Forces, based at Tachikawa Air Base, Japan.
-The division was inactivated in April 1969.
+Its last assignment was with Pacific Air Forces, based at Tachikawa Air Base, Japan, where the division was inactivated in April 1969.

 History

 World War II

-The 315th Bombardment Wing was activated in July 1944 at Peterson Field, Colorado as a command and control organization for four very heavy Boeing B-29 Superfortress bombardment groups.
-The wing trained in Colorado while subordinate groups were trained in Kansas by Second Air Force.
+The 315th Bombardment Wing was activated in July 1944 at Peterson Field, Colorado as a command organization for four very heavy Boeing B-29 Superfortress bombardment groups.
+The wing trained in Colorado while subordinate groups were trained in Kansas by the Second Air Force.

 When training was completed, the wing headquarters moved to Guam in the Mariana Islands of the Central Pacific Area in late March 1945.
-The 315th was the fifth and last B-29 Wing assigned to XXI Bomber Command.
-Most of the Wing's Groups and Squadrons flew the B-29B aircraft.
-The limited-production B-29B was designed to was to save weight by removing all of the guns and sighting equipment used on other B-29s, except the tail gun.
+The 315th was the fifth and last B-29 wing assigned to XXI Bomber Command.
+Most of the Wing's groups and squadrons flew the B-29B aircraft.
+The limited-production B-29B was designed to save weight by removing all of the guns and sighting equipment used on other B-29s, except the tail gun.
 The weight savings allowed the B-29B to fly a little higher and a little further.
 The B-29B aircraft also had two new radar units installed.
-One was the AN/APQ-7 Eagle Radar for bombing and navigation and the other was the AN/APG-15 used for aiming the tail gun.
+One was the AN/APQ-7 Eagle radar for bombing and navigation and the other was the AN/APG-15 used for aiming the tail gun.
 These two radar units gave the B-29B a distinctive shape as the APQ-7 antenna appeared as a small wing under the fuselage, between the two bomb bay doors and the APG-15 added a ball shaped antenna to the tail of the aircraft below the tail guns.

-In the Marianas, the Wing commanded the 16th, 331st, 501st, and 502d Bombardment Groups.
+In the Marianas, the Wing commanded the 16th, 331st, 501st and 502nd Bombardment Groups.
 The 16th and the 501st were the first to arrive in mid April; the 331st and 502d arrived in mid-May 1945.

 Its groups flew "shakedown" missions against Japanese targets on Moen Island, Truk, and other points in the Carolines and Marianas.
 The 16th and 501st began combat missions over Japan on 26 June with attacks on the Utsube Oil Refinery in Yokkaichi.
 The 315th and 502d did not engage in combat until 1 August with attacks on the Mitsubishi Havana Oil Refinery in Kawasaki.
 For all four groups, oil industry targets in Japan were its primary targets.

-The wing flew its last combat missions on 14 August when hostilities ended.
+The wing flew its last combat missions on 14 August when hostilities ended targeting the oil refineries at Akita.
 Afterwards, the wing's B 29s carried relief supplies to Allied prisoner of war camps in Japan and Manchuria.
-Due to their late arrival in the theater, the groups demobilized slowly, not returning to the United States until April/May 1946.
+Due to their late arrival in the theater, the groups did not return to the United States until April/May 1946.